About

 Our Story

 In 2018, a community leader challenged our research team to reflect on what we had done to really get to know community members.
-What did we know about their lived experiences, especially those who had been minoritized and marginalized because of race, ethnicity or income?
+What did we know about their lived experiences, especially those who face barriers to accessing healthcare?
 What had we done to get to know them and hear their perspectives and needs?

 This was a critical turning point for our team, causing us to listen, learn and make a decision to start doing research differently.
 We decided to put communities in the forefront, which is rare in the pain research field.
 This led to us working with community partners earlier and more frequently over the entire research process and spending more time out in the community.